masoud-bahrami/HATEOAS.Net/docs/README.md

     }
  ```
- For every http verbs there is a helper method to create a new links:
+ For every http verbs there is a helper method to create a new link of that type:
  ```c#
  Link.NewGET("/orders"); // Create a new GET link Link.NewPOST("/orders");// Create a new POST link